The energy of inspiration, dreams and illusions

 Neptune is associated with realms beyond our everyday reality, an elusive and hard-to-define influence.
 Neptune is indeed illusive, but the illusion may however lie in our belief that we fully understand its significance, despite having only a brief history of observing it (learn more about it in The origins of astrology).

-Neptune moves slowly, taking 165 years to complete a full journey through the zodiac, which means it spends about 14 years in each sign.
+Neptune moves slowly, and spends about 14 years in each zodiac sign.
 Named after the Roman sea god Neptune (known in Greek mythology as Poseidon), the planet’s energy is associated with the deep and the mystical.

 We often hear that our senses are deceptive, that what we perceive as reality is, in truth, an illusion.
 Our sight and touch tell us that we are in an “empty space” with just some air around us, yet we are actually immersed in a vast ocean of electromagnetic frequencies.